 What taxes do I pay when buying property in La Linea?

-For resale properties: ITP (Impuesto de Transmisiones Patrimoniales) at 7-10% of purchase price.
-For new builds: VAT (IVA) at 10% plus stamp duty (AJD) at around 1.5%.
-Plus legal, notary and registry fees of approximately 1-2%.
+For resale properties: ITP (Impuesto de Transmisiones Patrimoniales) at 7% flat of the purchase price, the Andalusia flat rate since the 2021 reform.
+For new builds: IVA at 10% plus AJD stamp duty at 1.2%.
+Legal, notary, and registry fees typically add another 1 to 2% on top.